Time to Plan Your Pet Friendly Lodge Holidays

 Imagine being a bored cat or dog waiting for its

 owners parents to come home.
 Won’t it be surprised when you arrive to announce that its coming on holiday with you?
 This will be the trip of your pet’s relatively short lifetime.
 Just think of the exciting new sights, sounds and smells.
 But there are lots of things you need to consider to make sure the holiday is accommodating to your feline or canine (or hamster or whatever) friend.
 Let's be honest, it's probably a dog, right?
-In any case, we’ve got a good feline about this Plum Guide list of ideas, and we know your pets will too after reading it.
+In any case, we’ve got a good feline about this list of ideas, and we know your pets will too after reading it.
 From Cornwall, to London to Somerset, we’ve got you covered.
-So, where are the best places for pet friendly lodge holidays in the UK?
+We are Plum Guide after all, and we're experts in all things travel, especially when it comes to providing the perfect accommodation for you and your companions.
+So, where are the best places for pet friendly lodges in the UK?

 They say all good dogs go to Devon.
 But what kind of canine would pass up the opportunity to visit doggie heaven in Devon with the whole family?
+Especially as it is one of the best places in the UK to find pet friendly lodges.
 Its extensive rolling hills make for ultimate walkies territory, while you can delve into the Dartmoor National Park with your pup.
 The Moorland Guides provide docent-led tours where you’re encouraged to bring your little pet along.
 Take it through the Valley of Rock to improve its knowledge of the local geometry and ecosystems.
 Fancy a break from walking?
 The historic Dartmouth Steam Railway permits dogs.
 They’ll appreciate the wind in their…tongues…even if they’re not as excited by the architecture of the Exeter Cathedral as you are.

 Just a little further west is Cornwall and its remarkable Eden Project.
 The massive bio-domes containing what seems like the entire Amazon Rainforest are off-limits to pets, but you can walk your dog through the extensive paths outside.
 Take the pets on a stroll along the Cornish Coastal Path, which wraps around the entirety of Cornwall.
 Relax on the beach in St Ives and delve into the harbour of Mevagissey.
 Show your canine friend the westernmost part of England at Land’s End and explain to the pup how the Americas lie over the horizon.
 It'll blow its puppy mind.